-Foreign Tax Credit Information
+The Foreign Tax Credit Information

-The purpose of the foreign tax credit is to reduce the impact of having the same income taxed both by the United States and by the foreign country where the income was earned.
+The purpose of the foreign tax credit is to reduce the impact of having the same income taxed by both the United States and by the foreign country where the income was earned.

 Not all taxes paid to a foreign government are eligible for the foreign tax credit.
 Ask yourself the following questions to find out if you qualify.

 - Is the tax imposed on you?